 Section 8 housing program is a rental assistance program where the low-income people are assisted by the local housing authority or Public housing authority the certain amount of the rent.
 Section 8 housing program is administered and subsidized by the Public Local Housing Authority.

 What is the Advantage of Section 8 Housing OKC?

-The advantage of the program is that the money provided to the owner is given a guarantee by the government.
+The advantage of the section 8 program is that the money provided to the section 8 landlord is given a guarantee by the government.
 But, there are limits to what the units can rent for.

 So if you have a 2 bedroom house that could rent for $900 per month on the open market, you may not want to rent out Section 8 knowing that you are topped out at $700 or so per month.
 Or, if you have a 2 bedroom home that you are going to have to spend $15,000 to bring up to minimum standards, you may not want to lease it Section 8.

 The Oklahoma Section 8 Program Can Be Very Good for Owners.

 Yes, you heard it right the section 8 OKC housing program can be very lucrative for landlords.
 Let me give the example of “Linda”, an elderly Section 8 tenant who has been in a client’s property ever since we took over management of the property more than ten-years ago..